sketchplugins/plugin-directory/README.md

 - [Dribbble](https://github.com/dribbble/dribbble-sketch), by Dribbble Holdings Ltd.: Share your creative process directly to the Dribbble community from within Sketch.
 - [DS Automator Sketch Plugin](https://github.com/pavelneznanov/ds-automator-sketch-plugin), by Pavel Neznanov: Tools for automating designer work
 - [Duplicate Under](https://github.com/oodesign/duplicate-under), by oodesign: Sketch plugin to duplicate layers, but placing copies under the originals in the layer list.
+- [DuplicateLater](https://github.com/KevinGutowski/Duplicate-Later), by Kevin Gutowski: Duplicate layers in the same direction after duplicating (like in Figma).
 - [Duplicator](https://github.com/turbobabr/duplicator), by Andrey Shakhmin: A Sketch 3 plugin that takes the currently selected layers and copies them one or multiple times in a specified direction.
 - [Efficient Images Export](https://github.com/masanpao/efficient-image-export), by BinLia: efficient images export for image sketch
 - [Egmont Plugin](https://github.com/interfacemarket/egmont-plugin), by Interface.Market: Sketch plugin for create squircle shapes.